 Origin

-Asia and Central Europe are the places where carp fish first appeared.
-In east Asia, they are mostly raised for food.
-Carp are well-known cold-water fish because they can adapt to a variety of environments and conditions.
+Carp fish have deep roots in both Asia and Central Europe.
+They are renowned for their ability to thrive in cold-water environments and adapt to various conditions.
 In order to eliminate unwanted plants, Asian carp also referred to as “ghost carp,” were imported to the United States in the 1970s.
+In east Asia meanwhile, they are mostly raised for food.

-They are an Asian carp variety that originated in China.
-They have since spread all over the country.
-The problem is that, despite the fact that these fish help lakes and rivers get cleaner since they eat vegetation, they also prey on other fish species.
+Ghost Carp have since spread all over the United States.
+The problem is that, despite the fact that these fish help lakes and rivers get cleaner by feasting on the vegetation, they also prey on other fish species.
 Strangely, Ghost carps share many traits with Koi carp and are biologically identical to those fish (Nishikigoi).

 Appearance